bonitasoft/bonita-connector-archetype/README.md

 [![Actions Status](https://github.com/bonitasoft/bonita-connector-archetype/workflows/CI/badge.svg)](https://github.com/bonitasoft/bonita-connector-archetype/actions)

-## Bonitasoft connector archetype
+## Bonita Connector Archetype

-This project contains a maven archetype, which allow to easily setup a Bonitasoft connector project.
+This project contains a maven archetype, which allow to easily setup a Bonita connector project.

 ### Install the archetype
 The archetype has to be installed on your local maven repository (not available on maven central for now).